4 Hours / 4 CEs

 This on-demand professional training program on Detecting Malingering in Criminal Forensic Evaluations is presented by Michael Vitacco, PhD, ABPP, in partnership with the American Academy of Forensic Psychology (AAFP).

 This program discusses recent advances and challenges to appropriately diagnosing malingering in the context of criminal forensic evaluations.
 We will discuss structured approaches to the comprehensive evaluation of feigning and how biases can interfere with clinical judgment and accuracy.
-The program provides tactics for improving judgment and overcoming potential biases.
+The program provides tactics to improve judgment and overcome potential biases.

 Learning Objectives